NRLParticipation/NRL-Cookbook/docs/administrators/coach-accreditation-reminders.md

 ---

-## Low complexity: Quick Coach Reminder Prompt
+## Low complexity: Quick coach reminder prompt

 Use this when you need an immediate email or SMS for outstanding accreditation records.